 SET THE TONE

-I’ll be talking about great introductions next week – but suffice to say today that a good introduction can set the tone and expectations for what’s to come.
+I talk about great introductions here – but suffice to say, a good introduction can set the tone and expectations for what’s to come.

 Every programme you facilitate should create a safe space for people to share their ideas, ask questions and show emotions.
 If you will be discussing an artwork or object that could trigger emotion, it’s worth reminding the group to contribute to the discussion with sensitivity.